andreybicalho/vrpdr/README.md

 # What's this repo about?

-This is a simple approach for vehicle registration plate detection and recognition. [*YOLO*](https://github.com/pjreddie/darknet) object detection algorithm was used for license plate region detections, then an image processing pipeline was performed to extract character digits.
+This is a simple approach for vehicle registration plate detection and recognition.
+It is not an end-to-end system, instead, three different methods were stacked together to complete this task. [*YOLO*](https://github.com/pjreddie/darknet) object detection algorithm was used to detect license plate regions, then a marker-based segmentation method using watershed algorithm was applied to extract the character digits.
 After that, a Convolutional Neural Network (CNN) - *EMNISTNet* - and the "vanilla" [*Tesseract-OCR*](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition (OCR) were used to recognize the extracted digits.

 ![Output](docs/result.jpg "Output")*Output: vehicle license plate and recognized digits were blurred for an obvious reason.*

+Note that it is far from being a perfect solution to this problem.
+Although YOLO does a great job of finding the license plate regions and character recognition is pretty straight forward nowadays, further improvements could be made.
+For instance, the character segmentation method used here gives poor results for noisy images, and thus, decreasing OCR accuracy.
+One could address this issue by applying other image processing algorithms, such as image equalization, morphological operations, among others, to improve image quality and remove as much as possible of the undesired image parts.

 # Install and Requirements

-*Python version: 3.6*

-* Required packages:

 ````
 pip install -r requirements.txt